Axelle Red

 Fabienne Demal (born 15 February 1968), better known by her stage name Axelle Red, is a Belgian singer-songwriter.
-She has released 11 albums, including Sans plus attendre, À Tâtons, Toujours Moi and Jardin Secret; she is best known for her 1993 single "Sensualité", a hit in France in 1994.
+She has released 12 albums, including Sans plus attendre, À Tâtons, Toujours Moi and Jardin Secret.
+She is best known for her 1993 single "Sensualité", a hit in France in 1994.

 Biography

+Early years

 Axelle Red was born as Fabienne Demal on 15 February 1968 in Hasselt, Flanders, Belgium, the daughter of Roland Demal, a solicitor in Hasselt and a councillor for the Flemish Liberals and Democrats (VLD) in the City Council.

 She has lived in Paris and currently lives in a village near Brussels.
 In 1983, aged 14, Fabienne Demal produced her first single, "Little Girls", using the artist name Fabby.
+In 1986, she chose the artist name Axelle Red.
+Her stage name was not only a reference to the color of her hair.
+It was also a nod to the character of the singer, namely 'fiery' and 'fighting'.

+1990s

-In 1986, she chose the artist name Axelle Red in tribute to the singer of group Guns N'Roses called Axl Rose.
-She graduated from the Vrije Universiteit Brussel (VUB) as a lawyer in 1993; in the same year her first album Sans Plus Attendre was released which immediately resulted in her artistic break out in France, Switzerland, Canada and Belgium, where sales alone amounted to more than 200,000.
+Axelle Red graduated from the Vrije Universiteit Brussel (VUB) as a lawyer in 1993.

+Despite her Flemish origin, she decided to focus on a French-language career.
+In 1993, her first album Sans Plus Attendre was released, which immediately resulted in her artistic break-out in France, Switzerland, Canada and Belgium, where sales amounted to more than 200,000.

-Axelle received an International Federation of the Phonographic Industry platinum award for sales of more than 1 million; a year later she sold out the Paris Olympia for the first time.
+Axelle Red received an International Federation of the Phonographic Industry platinum award for sales of more than 1 million; a year later she sold out the Paris Olympia for the first time.